Skip to main content

 Coconut Candy

-Sweet treats made from grated coconut and sugar, often formed into balls or bars.
-Popular street snack in coastal areas where coconuts are plentiful.
+Grated coconut cooked with sugar and shaped into balls or bars.
+A common street snack in coastal areas where coconuts are easy to come by.

 vegetarianContains: Coconut